 - My stroller – this was the exact stroller I bought.
 I loved that it was suitable from birth and could face me or out easily.
 Even better it was ultra-lightweight (my most important factor)!
 It’s also a pretty cute stroller and doesn’t cost the earth.

 Now that I’m through the baby stage, I look back and I’m thankful.
 These things would’ve made life a little easier and a little less stressful.
 If I could do it again, I would gladly have spent more on things that helped my peace of mind and less on the cute stuff (like pretty bedding, clothes, wall stickers, and toys).
 But hey, live and learn right?

-If you enjoyed this post, please share it on Facebook or Pinterest because you’ll make my day (and help someone out who needs it).
+If you enjoyed this post on Making of Mom, please share it on Facebook or Pinterest because you’ll make my day (and help someone out who needs it).